constayush/AiLLUSION/README.md

 ## 🚀 Overview

-AI Image Gallery is a **free AI-powered image generation platform** where users can generate AI images and submit them anonymously to a "Hall of Fame".
+IncognitoArt is a **free AI-powered image generation platform** where users can generate AI images and submit them anonymously to a "Hall of Fame".
 No one knows who created the images, making it a fun and open space for creative exploration.

 ## 🌟 Features